-7. In addition to a negative PCR test, Traveler’s Affidavit, and health insurance, entry into Chile currently requires submitting proof of vaccination in advance of travel.
+7. In addition to a Traveler’s Affidavit, and health insurance, entry into Chile currently requires submitting proof of vaccination in advance of travel or proof of a negative PCR test within 48 hours of departure.
 As this validation process can take a while, it is recommended that you submit your electronic validation request 30 days in advance of Travel.
 The link to submit and more information is available here: https://www.chile.travel/en/traveltochileplan/

 8. As you can choose different ways of reaching Machu Picchu (Inca Trail, Quarry Trail or Train), there is a small chance you may be the only traveller on your selected option.

 9.We highly recommend you take US Dollars with you to Argentina and change it locally.
 While ATMs are widely available, there is a daily limit for withdrawals and the exchange rate does fluctuate.